 My 21 Best Tips for managing diabetes and building a better looking body in 2018

-It’s hard to think clearly, have great ideas and take effective action when your out of shape, not managing your diabetes, stressed and ill.
+It’s hard to think clearly, have great ideas and take effective action when you’re out of shape, not managing your diabetes, stressed and ill.
 Align yourself with the fact your body is the vehicle that gets you from where you are (now) to where you want to be.

 A healthy body gives you the energy and capacity to love, work hard and build the life you want.
-There’s no benefit to playing the victim and making excuses.
+There’s no benefit in playing the victim and making excuses.
 Step up and take ownership of your diabetes.
 You have more control than you think.

 Check out these 21 gems of wisdom to improve your diabetic control in 2018.

-1. If your blood glucose levels read high or, low it doesn’t mean you’re useless, failing or going to die a horrible death.
+1. If your blood glucose levels read high or low it doesn’t mean you’re useless, failing or going to die a horrible death.
 They’re just numbers – treat them as data and feedback for you to take action.
 Your blood glucose readings are your friend.